kbanta11/absinthe-assignment-api/README.md

 1. Push your repository to GitHub or another Git hosting service.
 2. Sign in to Vercel and import your project.
-3. Set up the environment variables in the Vercel dashboard.
-4. Deploy the project with `vercel` command line.
+3. Deploy the project with `vercel` command line tool.